t-harvey/markdown_renderer/README.md

 <code>npm install minimist</code>

 ...then set NODE_PATH to /usr/local/lib/node_modules (the "-g" on the npm-install command puts them here; you can alternatively install them locally, and then do the obvious...
 </details>

 ### Building Jerryscript
 <details>
+The instructions for building Jerryscript are [here](https://github.com/pando-project/jerryscript/blob/master/docs/01.GETTING-STARTED.md) -- note that building Jerryscript without
+ES2015 features can give results that are difficult to pin down.
+For example, if the config.h file in the jerry-core directory does not have the variable CONFIG_DISABLE_ES2015_TYPEDARRAY_BUILTIN commented out, then any attempt to use the ArrayBuffer in a script will result in a "script error" message from the interpreter, even though the script containing the ArrayBuffer declaration may be otherwise error free.
+Of course, if a user's scripts don't use ArrayBuffer, then it might behoove him to compile without that feature and thus minimize the size of the interpreter.

+Using tools/build.py will produce libraries in the build/lib directory.
 </details>